How to Post

 ARAB WORLD or US ARABS (the latter if the focus is on Arab in the US, former if the focus is on Arabs in the Middle East)

-When you use the BLOGGERS and COMMENTARY categories, it automatically places your post at the top of the website home page in the OP-ED section of the main web page.
+When you use the BLOGGERS, COMMENTARY and OPINION categories, the system automatically places your post at the top of the website home page in the OP-ED section of the main web page.

 I will add the additional category, for example if your writing is a NEWS story, FEATURE story, BUSINESS story, ENTERTAINMENT story or POLITICS (American Arab politics not Middle East politics).

 Categories are used MAINLY to determine where your Posting will be Displayed on the FRONT WEBSITE PAGE.
 That’s why we don’t give postings TOO MANY CATEGORIES, otherwise it could be located 5 or 6 times on the same front page, depending on the front page layout we use.
 We want the page to look like a newspaper so we showcase articles and posts usually in one or no more than two spots.
 If they are really special, I can put them in the SPOTLIGHT category.

 By selecting your NAME category, your post will be listed under your name, if someone wants to see what you have posted.